Visit BenQ Education Website for Education Solutions

 How BenQ’s Proprietary Glass Technology Helps Keep Students Safe

-To limit the growth of germs on an interactive touch screen, BenQ coats the glass with silver ion nanotechnology using a special manufacturing process.
+To limit the growth of germs on an interactive touch screen in the smart classroom, BenQ coats the glass with silver ion nanotechnology using a special manufacturing process.
 To make the silver-ion coating effective, the glass is coated with the nanoparticles and precisely mixed into a proprietary recipe that enables the panel then to be cured.
 These are applied to displays as large as 86 inches and requires expensive equipment and special handling to ensure they do not crack or break.
 Once the glass is cured, it’s incorporated into the interactive panel.

 BenQ germ resistant screen with ionic silver coating